tydickinson29/Fires/README.md

 we were needing, so the scripts did the job.
 This readme is divided into two sections: Information regarding the research methods, various weather and climate events, etc. and a section describing a few essential lines of code utilized.

+Any questions or concerns can be directed to me at either ty.dickinson@noaa.gov or Ty.Dickinson@ou.edu

 # Background Info, Research Methods, and More
 At NWS Austin/San Antonio Weather Forecast Office we defined our seasons to be as follows: